entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 :::

 ::: tip Entando Operator
 An optional ConfigMap can be used to modify the behavior of the Entando Operator.
 For example, on a slower network, you may want to increase the download timeouts.
-Refer to the [Entando Operator](../../tutorials/devops/entando-operator.md) for more information.
+Refer to the [Entando Operator](../../tutorials/devops/entando-operator.md) page for more information.
 :::
 ### Deploy Entando